pingcap/docs-cn/migrate-from-csv-files-to-tidb.md

 - Check progress in [the monitoring dashboard](/tidb-lightning/monitor-tidb-lightning.md).
 - Check progress in [the TiDB Lightning web interface](/tidb-lightning/tidb-lightning-web-interface.md).

 After TiDB Lightning completes the import, it exits automatically.
-If you find the last 5 lines of its log print `the whole procedure completed`, the import is successful.
+Check whether `tidb-lightning.log` contains `the whole procedure completed` in the last lines.
+If yes, the import is successful.
+If no, the import encounters an error.
+Address the error as instructed in the error message.

 > **Note:**
 >